RISs and Sidelink Communications in Smart Cities: The Key to Seamless Localization and Sensing: Introduction

-In this article, we argue that RIS technology in conjunction with sidelink communications can provide \textit{seamless} \ac{las} solutions, speeding up the intelligent transformation of cities into smart entities.
-We particularly elaborate on the representative RIS-enabled \ac{las} scenarios illustrated in Figure~\ref{fig-1-illustration}: \textit{beacon-assisted localization}, \textit{cooperative localization}, and \textit{self-\ac{las} with a full-duplex transceiver}, describing both AP-coordinated and AP-free architectures for different coverage scenarios.
-We discuss the open challenges with the proposed green (low-cost and energy-efficient) \ac{las} systems in smart cities and list potential directions for future research.
+In this article, we argue that the RIS technology, in conjunction with sidelink communications, can provide \textit{seamless} \ac{las} {services to partially-covered and out-of-coverage areas, and thus,} speed up the intelligent transformation of cities into smart environments. {The contributions of this work are as follows:} {\textit{i)} AP-coordinated and AP-free \ac{las} architectures and protocols are proposed; \textit{ii)} representative RIS-enabled \ac{las} scenarios (i.e., \textit{beacon-assisted localization}, \textit{cooperative localization}, and \textit{self-\ac{las} with a full-duplex transceiver} as illustrated in Fig.~\ref{fig-1-illustration}) are discussed; and \textit{iii)} open challenges with the proposed RIS-enabled \ac{las} systems in smart cities are presented, together with potential directions for future research.}